hdpriest-ui/icrn_manager/documentation/icrn_manager_docs/contributing.rst

 We welcome contributions to the Illinois Computes Library & Kernel Manager project!

+The source code and latest updates are available on GitHub: `hdpriest-ui/icrn_manager <https://github.com/hdpriest-ui/icrn_manager>`_

 How to Contribute
 -----------------
 - Report bugs or request features via the issue tracker.